Thursday, February 25, 2010

 Amy Adams' Ireland Vacation Videos...

 What should ensue is a walk to the exit.
 Leap Year is not imaginative or clever or fun.
 What it is really is quite puzzling and almost sad.
-It's one plot contrivance after another plot contrivance that appear to exist only to stretch out both the premise and the film itself.
-That bit about Leap Day being so close, about Jeremy being in Dublin on Leap Day, the requisite big storm that keeps Amy (I mean Anna) from landing in Dublin itself...and that's all within the first fifteen minutes I think.
+It is one plot contrivance after another plot contrivance that appear to exist only to stretch out both the premise and the film itself.
+The part about Leap Day being so close, Jeremy being in Dublin on Leap Day and the requisite big storm that keeps Amy (I mean Anna, it really does not matter) from landing in Dublin itself all takes place within Leap Year's first fifteen minutes if memory serves right.

-If you haven't walked out by now, you are either being held by force or are asleep.
-On this jolly jaunt through the lush Irish countryside, we have cows blocking the road, missed trains, stolen luggage, a force sharing of rooms, and character exposition at a wedding Anna and Declan have managed to crash for no real reason except to have character exposition and good Irish music--as well as a gratuitous attack on the bride.
-Horrible.
-In any case, they finally make Dublin but wouldn't you know it, Declan and Anna find out that they...why bother?
-You should know, and if you can't figure it out I suggest you refrain from voting because the future of our country is too important to be left to people who have no perception of the obvious.
+If you haven't walked out of Leap Year by now, you are either being held by force or are asleep.
+On this jolly jaunt through the lush Irish countryside, we have cows blocking the road, missed trains, stolen luggage, a force sharing of rooms, and character exposition at a wedding Anna and Declan have managed to crash for no real reason except to have character exposition and good Irish music, as well as a gratuitous attack on the bride.

 Here's another point of logic.
-In all her travails in travelling to Dublin proper, I kept thinking, "If Jeremy KNOWS she's in Ireland, why doesn't he come down himself to rescue her?
+In all her travails in travelling to Dublin proper, I kept thinking, "if Jeremy knows that Anna is in Ireland, why doesn't he drive down to rescue her?".
 He could skip a seminar or two for the woman he loves.
 Why doesn't he send someone to pick her up and take her to Dublin?
-At the very, very least, SEND HER MONEY AND TRAIN TICKETS!"
-To quote Chandler Bing's speech pattern, could he BE any more sleazy and uncaring?
-Could she BE any more stupid and clueless?
+At the very, very least, send her money and train tickets.
+I can suspend disbelief for something even as light and silly as Leap Year.
+I cannot suspend that Anna can be that stupid, let alone that Amy Adams would play a character that stupid.

 Let me sum up my feelings about Leap Year this way: at a certain point, when both our leads are near a cliff, part of me was desperate to yell, "JUMP!
 JUMP!
 JUMP!"